A while back, a dad wrote to us and said, “How can someone be a good father when the system and the mother won’t let him?”

 In today’s culture it’s easy to lump all non-custodial dads together.
 We talk about custody battles and child support and we forget that these are individual dads who love their children and are fighting for the chance to be involved fathers.
 That’s real, and it’s a tragic consequence of the divorce culture that we live in.
 The impact on children is even more tragic.

 These dads already know there are no easy solutions, but they don’t give up calling attention to their challenges and the injustice they feel.

-If you can relate to this situation, I hope you’ll keep reading, because I want to offer three pieces of encouragement that can apply to whatever fathering challenges you may be facing:
+If you can relate to this situation, please keep reading, because there are three pieces of encouragement that can apply to whatever fathering challenges you may be facing: